New Mexico Cancer Council

 Membership in the New Mexico Cancer Council is open to any organization or person who is interested in reducing the burden of cancer in New Mexico.
 The Cancer Council’s growing membership includes organizations and individuals who represent diverse professions – all of whom are concerned with alleviating the burden and suffering cancer causes in our state.
 Constituencies include patient care, research, emotional support services, education, advocacy and policy and media.

 While an Executive Committee oversees achievement of the New Mexico Cancer Plan’s goals and objectives, and serves as the decision-making body of the New Mexico Cancer Council, the Cancer Council acts in an advisory capacity to the Executive Committee.
 Workgroups may be formed as appropriate to address specific issues.
-There are currently six active workgroups.
+There are currently five active workgroups.

 The New Mexico Cancer Plan